LakshmipathiNakka/Tag-Validator-2025/README.md

 ## **Demo & Screenshots**

 ### **Live Demo**:
-You can view the live demo of the application here: [Insert live demo link]
+You can view the live demo of the application here: https://placementteamcontent.github.io/TagNames-Validator/

 ### **Screenshots**:
 ![Screenshot 1](path_to_screenshot_1.jpg)